Ferrolune/MapCoordsTW/README.md

 Roadmap

-1. Fixing the alignment issues of the waypoints, coordinates, and buttons on differing worldmapframe sizes
+1. fix not seeing coords on fullscreen map
+2. popup missing background
-2. Adding a feature to remove waypoints
+3. Adding a feature to remove waypoints
-3. Waypoint Waypoint memory
+4. Waypoint Waypoint memory
-4. Waypoint details
+5. Waypoint details

 Currently, contributions, pull requests, and issues are ignored until this roadmap is done.
 There's a lot of data and exploration to cover before it's done.